nagyorsolya/nodejs-react-fullstack-app/README.md

 After cloning the repository, please at the first start up, cd into frontend and run
 ### `npm install`

+If you get an error, try running npm install --legacy-peer-deps (version compatibility issues).
 Then, after every start/restart you can run in this same folder:
 ### `npm start`